8891689/Bitcoin-Wallet-Hash-Extractor/README.md

 # ⚙️ Dependencies

 1. C++11 compiler
-2. Berkeley DB
-Requires Berkeley DB library (installation example: sudo apt install libdb-dev)
+2. Berkeley DB The Berkeley DB library is required
-3. I have packaged the Berkeley DB library as a static library, just link and compile.
-4. SQLite3 development kit, which is the library that must be used for parsing in the latest wallet.
+3. SQLite3 development kit, which is a library that must be used for parsing in the latest wallet.
+Installation example: sudo apt install libdb-dev libsqlite3-dev)
+4. I have packaged the Berkeley DB and SQLite3 libraries as static libraries, just link and compile.

 # Scan all .dat files in the current directory
 ```